piermatt/wetspinnr/README.md

 ## Additional info
-BOM is included within the directory.
-Please
-For more info on the open source project see:
+The Directory is under construction.
+The BOM is going to be included in the directory.
+Please For more info on the open source project see:

 ## License